susanBuck/notes/05_Laravel/02_App_Setup.md

 <img src='http://making-the-internet.s3.amazonaws.com/laravel-app-setup-success.png?@2x' class='' style='max-width:506px; width:75%' alt=''>

 ### Tips
-* If `http://localhost` doesn't work, check what your *Ports* are set to in MAMP.
-The Apache port has to be 80 for `http://localhost` to work.
-Otherwise, you have to specify the specific port, for example `http://localhost:8888`

 * Whenever configuring a server to run Laravel, always remember the document root has to point to the `public/` folder within your app directory.